10up/retro-winamp-block/readme.txt

 [View historical changelog details here](https://github.com/10up/retro-winamp-block/blob/develop/CHANGELOG.md).

 == Upgrade Notice ==

+= 1.3.3 =
+Note that this release bumps the minimum required version of WordPress from 6.3 to 6.6.

 = 1.1.0 - 2021-06-21 =
 **Note that this release changes the minimum WordPress version to 5.8 and minimum PHP version to 5.6.**